zh1huang/tp/docs/UserGuide.md

 * Items in square brackets are optional and can only be specified **once** for that command.
 E.g. `get n/NAME [p/PROPERTY]` can be used as `get n/Pencil p/cost` or as `get n/Pencil`.
 * &#9888; Commands that do not take in extra unspecified parameters from user guide will be flagged as **invalid** command formats.

-{give detailed instructions on how to use the command here}

 ## Features